MarikoSakuragi/BHA-2022/week2/index.md

 ![Parts](/photo/IMG20220308191525.jpeg)<br/>
 <br/>
 **・Soldering**<br/>
-The parts of  PocketPCR is quite simple: a circuit board, small electric fan, and a button.（＋フタも） A tube hole and a monitor are put on the reverse side of the circuit board.<br/>
+The parts of  PocketPCR is quite simple: a circuit board, a small electric fan, a button.
+A tube hole and a monitor are put on the reverse side of the circuit board.<br/>
 <br/>
 ![Upside](/photo/IMG20220308182911.jpg)<br/>
 <br/>